 - Diamond League coaches must also be a member of the Inspire Program

-TUFC/KPFC Diamond League Development Program in 2021
+TUFC/KPFC Diamond League Development Program

 The two clubs will be fielding teams in the following age groups as part of the Diamond League and joint venture development program: